 Now, GoAir flights from Indore to Delhi, Ahmedabad and B'luru

-The airline is also considering the launch of new flights from Indore to Hyderabad, Varanasi and Jaipur, the official added.

 Private airliner GoAir on Thursday announced the start of daily flights connecting Indore to Delhi, Ahmedabad and Bengaluru from December 20.
-The company would start one to-and-fro flight each on the Indore-Delhi, Indore-Ahmedabad and Indore-Bengaluru routes from December 20, an official from the airline said.
+The company would start one to-and-fro flight each on the Indore-Delhi and Indore-Ahmedabad, apart from a flight on Bengaluru-Indore route from December 20 onwards, an official from the airline said.

 These non-stop flights will be operated everyday, he added.
 The airline is also considering the launch of new flights from Indore to Hyderabad, Varanasi and Jaipur, the official added.